microsoft/Olive/docs/source/features/packaging_output_models.md

 # Packaging Olive artifacts

 ## What is Olive Packaging
 Olive will output multiple candidate models based on metrics priorities.
 It also can package output artifacts when the user required.
 Olive packaging can be used in different scenarios.
-There is only one packaging type: `Zipfile`.
+There are 3 packaging types: `Zipfile`, `AzureMLModels` and `AzureMLData`.

 ### Zipfile